Kawaba Ski Resort ['25-26]

 Ikoi no Yu @ Kawaba Onsen Center

-Located about 14 minutes from Kawaba Ski Resort, this hot spring facility is located along the Okutone Yukemuri Highway on the way to Numata Interchange.
-This famous hot spring is characterized by its alkaline simple hot spring water, which is colorless and transparent and has a mellow texture.
-The very reasonable entrance fee makes it a popular spot for locals as well.
+is a hot spring facility located about 14 minutes from Kawaba Ski Resort, along the Okutone Yukemuri Kaido road on the way to the Numata Interchange.
+It's a famous hot spring with alkaline simple spring water that is colorless, transparent, and has a smooth feel.
+It's very reasonably priced and a favorite among locals.

 Information